ZigaVukcevicDev/code-quest/README.md

 ### Design system

-See [design system page](http://localhost:4200/design-system) for styling guides, elements or components which you can reuse.
+Visit [http://localhost:4200/design-system](http://localhost:4200/design-system) for styling guides, elements or components which you can reuse.

 This is always a **good entry point** to start development.
 If you develop something new, please add it to this page, so next developer can pick it up.